 APS Degree & Academic Requirements

-All candidates for an undergraduate bachelor’s degree must meet the following requirements to graduate:
+All candidates for an undergraduate degree must meet the following requirements to graduate.
+Fulfillment of all degree requirements is the student's responsibility.

 2. Maintain a minimum cumulative GPA of 2.00

-3. Fulfill the major requirements in one major.
+3. Fulfill all requirements in one major for the bachelor’s degree.

-7. A minimum of 49 hours (not institutional credit or transfer credit) must be completed at Asbury University.
+6. A minimum of 30 hours for the associate’s degree and a minimum of 49 hours for the bachelor’s degree (not institutional credit or transfer credit) must be completed at Asbury University.

-8. 50% of the hours/courses used in the majors must be completed at Asbury University.
+7. 50% of the hours/courses required in the major must be completed at Asbury University.

 a.
 Students may be graduated under new requirements placed in effect while enrolled.
 Students are expected to meet all of the requirements for a particular Bulletin.